FWDekker/fo4vr-modlist/README.md

 * Don't use your pipboy while the light is on!
   You may get a CTD otherwise.
   Some claim that Buffout4 fixes this, but in my game, it didn't, as I would continue to CTD.
-* If you die, load your previous save manually.
-  (**TODO: Is there a mod that increases the load time, or otherwise changes this?**)
 * Don't swim, lol

 ## 5.2 Configure controls<a name="configure-controls"></a> <small><sup>[top ▲](#toc)</sup></small>